cg-cnu/mariSublime/README.md

 ## Usage ##
 <br> Select a code snippet and press ctrl + m.
-<br> Only the selected snippet will be executed in mari.
+<br> The selected snippet will be executed in mari.
 <br> Deselect everything and press ctrl + m.
 <br> The whole file will be executed in mari.